Conflux-Chain/conflux-sponsor-faucet/README.md

 # conflux-sponsor-faucet

-A faucet for sponsoring contract running on Conflux Chain.
+A faucet for sponsoring contracts running on Conflux Chain.
+Before your apply, make sure you understand how the [internal contracts](https://github.com/Conflux-Chain/conflux-rust/tree/master/internal_contract) works.

 ## Conflux SponsorFaucet SDK
 ### Frontend

+The **faucet-frontend** works with conflux portal.

 Constructor for faucet